 The tapetum lucidum is a membrane found in the back of some animals' eyes.
 They allow the animal to see in low light conditions by recycling the low amounts of light.
 This results in eyes that 'glow'.

-Elephant shrewsuse 'highways' that they have constructed, and memorised, in the tall grasses of the African Savannah to escape from predators.
+Elephant shrewsuse 'highways' that they have constructed, and memorized, in the tall grasses of the African Savannah to escape from predators.
 They spend their entire life running.
 Females have evolved with nipples on their shoulders to facilitate a rapid escape.

 Crab-eating macaqueshave been observed flossing with human hair!
 This particular group lives in temple ruins.
 They collect hair fallen from tourists and weave it into a thread.
 The adults then teach their young the trick.